renegadevi/mac-app-collection.gitlab.io/README.md

 ## Help me improve the list

 This list is by no mean perfect.
-If you want to add a software to the list or change things up, please make a issue here on GitLab with the "Application Suggestion" template. https://gitlab.com/renegadevi/mac-app-collection/-/issues/new
+If you want to add a software to the list or change things up, please make a issue here on GitLab with the "Application Suggestion" template. https://gitlab.com/renegadevi/mac-app-collection/-/issues/new. **Note: DO NOT USE GITHUB, IT'S JUST A MIRROR**

 ## License